memononen/condui/README.md

 Another thing to consider is that a lot of game engine editors are based on property grids, where each property is shown at separate line.
 The space for editing the conditions are usually very narrow, so a solution that expands vertically is needed.

 This solutions aims to be quick to use, legible, vertical, and user proof.
 Mouse clicks can be minimized in the UI to make changing the expressions quick.
 Indentation and parentheses both make the expressions easy to read (there is similar style used on code too).
 This method creates always valid expressions, even if it might not be correct (e.g. during refactoring).

+## Operator precedence

+Operator precedence is hard.
+Some recent languages have opted to make it an error if different operators are used in same sub-expression.
+The basic version this code does not do any operator precedence, but there's option to automatically add parenthesis to achieve that.
+I think it is more confusing to use and adds quite a bit more complexity.

+I experimented with with different options for the UI to maybe automatically adjust the operators at the same sub-expression to match.
+In many cases this led more confusing experience.
+In the end the solution that felt least resticting was to add a warning when an expression has different operators and a button to resolve the conflict.

 ---